Shahroz192/Langchain-chat-with-anywebsite/README.md

 Website Chat is a Streamlit application that allows you to ask questions about a website and get answers based on the information available on the website.
 It uses Hugging Face's Mistral-7B-v0.1 language model for question-answering and FAISS for document embedding and retrieval.

+## Why I Built This Project

+As the amount of information available on the internet continues to grow, it becomes increasingly challenging to find relevant and accurate information quickly.
+Large Language Models (LLMs) like the one used in this application are typically trained on historical data, which means they may not have access to the latest, up-to-date information available on websites.

+By combining the power of LLMs with the ability to extract and process information directly from websites in real-time, this application ensures that the answers provided are not only accurate but also reflect the most recent updates and changes to the website's content.
+This is particularly valuable for websites that are frequently updated or contain time-sensitive information, such as news portals, product catalogs, or government websites.

 ## Features

 - Extract information from a given website URL